 Square is ideal for Instagram.

 Transform: Use this for rotating, enlarging and basically changing the perspective of your image.
 A bit like Tilt Shift on Instagram – at extreme, it’s all a bit House of Fun mirrors.
-Use the “spirit level” lines to draw/determine exactly where you want vertical or horizontal lines to adjust to.
+There are various options, including fully automatic/automatic horizontal/automatic vertical and the final option where you use “spirit level” lines to draw/determine exactly which vertical or horizontal lines you want adjusted.

 Before/After Splitscreen: 1st icon, bottom right lets you toggle between your original and edited version.